What does a Imaging Clerk do?

 - Certification from an accredited imaging program or equivalent experience.

-- Knowledge of medical imaging procedures and equipment.
+- Knowledge of medical imaging modalities and procedures.

 Is becoming a Imaging Clerk a good career path?

-Working as an Imaging Clerk has its own set of benefits and challenges.
-Consider the following pros and cons before pursuing this career path.
+Working as an Imaging Clerk has its own set of advantages and challenges.
+Consider these pros and cons to make an informed decision about pursuing this career.

 - Pros:

-- Opportunities to work in various healthcare settings.
+- Opportunities to work in various healthcare settings, such as hospitals and clinics.

 - Cons: